110th Grey Cup

-The 110th Grey Cup will be played to decide the Canadian Football League (CFL) championship for the 2023 season.
-The game is scheduled to be played on November 19, 2023, at Tim Hortons Field in Hamilton, Ontario.
-It will be the 12th time that Hamilton has hosted the Grey Cup, with the most recent being in 2021.
+The 110th Grey Cup was played to determine the Canadian Football League (CFL) champion for the 2023 season.
+The game was played on November 19, 2023, at Tim Hortons Field in Hamilton, Ontario, between the West Division champion Winnipeg Blue Bombers and the East Division champion Montreal Alouettes.
+The Alouettes defeated the Blue Bombers, 28–24.
+It was the 12th time that Hamilton had hosted the Grey Cup, the previous having been in 2021.

 Host

-Due to Ontario COVID-19 public health orders still in effect as of mid-October 2021, all in-person entertainment festivities for the 108th Grey Cup in Hamilton were cancelled.
+Due to Ontario COVID-19 public health orders still in effect as of mid-October 2021, all in-person entertainment festivities for the 108th Grey Cup in Hamilton in 2021 were cancelled.
 It was therefore announced on October 14, 2021, that the 110th Grey Cup in 2023 would be awarded to Hamilton, in order to allow organizers to host the Grey Cup and all associated festivities as originally planned.

+Entertainment

+The Hamilton Sports Group announced that the Grey Cup Festival would be held in downtown Hamilton from November 16 to 18, 2023.
+A 35-yard football field was planned to be constructed at the John Weir Foote Armoury; it hosted a multi-day flag football tournament.
+The Hamilton Convention Centre, FirstOntario Centre, and Bridgeworks hosted parties for all CFL teams and the annual CFL Alumni Association Legends Luncheon was held on November 17, 2023, at LIUNA Station.

 Date

-As per the latest Collective Bargaining Agreement signed in 2022, the league had the option of moving the start of the 2023 season up to 30 days, which could have significantly altered the date of this game.
+Per the latest Collective Bargaining Agreement signed in 2022, the league had the option of starting the 2023 season by up to 30 days sooner, which could have significantly altered the date of this game.
 However, the league chose to continue with the existing scheduling formula and the Hamilton Tiger-Cats confirmed that the game would be played on November 19, 2023 (the third Sunday of November).

+Entertainment

+Pop singer and Ontario native Jamie Fine sang during the pre-game kickoff show.
+The Canadian national anthem was sung by Canada's Got Talent semifinalist Simone Soman, making her the first blind singer to perform the anthem at the game.
+American rock band Green Day performed during the halftime show.
+They performed four songs, "The American Dream is Killing Me", "Basket Case", "Boulevard of Broken Dreams", and "Holiday".

+Teams

+The game featured the Winnipeg Blue Bombers, playing in their fourth consecutive Grey Cup, versus the Montreal Alouettes, holders of the record for the longest Grey Cup appearance drought, having last appeared in a championship game in 2010.
+The Alouettes made their 19th Grey Cup appearance while the Blue Bombers made their league-leading 28th appearance in the title game.
+The Alouettes were attempting to win their eighth championship and the Blue Bombers were attempting to win their 13th, including their third in four years.